mano-at-sdsc/published-documentation/TableInfo:-disease.tsv.md

 This table *must not* be manually created.
 Users should skip this (and all other controlled vocabulary term tables) when preparing the rest of their datapackage's TSV files for submission.
-Once the other tables are built, users should then use the [CFDE term-table builder script](https://osf.io/bq6k9/) to automatically build this table (and the other term tables) from the information stored in the already-completed table files.
+Once the other tables are built, users should then use the [CFDE term-table builder script](https://osf.io/bq6k9/) to automatically build this table (and the other term tables) from the information stored in the other already-completed table files.

-The disease.tsv table should have as many rows as the number of unique Disease Ontology IDs appearing in either the [biosample_disease.tsv](./TableInfo:-biosample_disease.tsv) or [subject_disease.tsv](./TableInfo:-subject_disease.tsv) association table files.
+The disease.tsv table will have as many rows as the number of unique Disease Ontology terms appearing in either the [biosample_disease.tsv](./TableInfo:-biosample_disease.tsv) or [subject_disease.tsv](./TableInfo:-subject_disease.tsv) association table files.

 Field | Field Description | Required? |  Attributes | Extra Info